s3664099/Computer_Spy_Games/README.md

 However, a loader program has been included, so that is the only one that theoretically needs to be executed as all of the other programs can be executed from that one.
+To run the games you will need to install sshkeyboard (see below).

 ## Issues
 The issue regarding getting the INKEY to work properly is still present.

+I have since found a solution to this, using sshkeyboard.
+However it is a separate library and has to be added.
+To add it you type:

+pip install sshkeyboard

 ## Games